(Reissued: May 25, 2015)

 - Votive lights and other lighting devices are not permitted at any time.

 - Christmas decorations are permitted from November 15 to February 15.
 Any items remaining after February 15 will be removed by cemetery staff without prior notification.
 If you wish to retain your Christmas decorations please remove them by February 15.
-Reminders of this regulation will be placed in all diocesan parish bulletins in January.
+Reminders of this regulation will be placed in all diocesan parish bulletins in January and also on the Cathedral website at www.blessedsacramentcathedral.org.

-Section L: (flat/flush marker section) The above rules also apply.
+Section L: (flat/flush marker section) The above rules (1-6) also apply.
 No upright headstones.
 The vase must be in the marker.
 One vase per marker.
-If you do not have a vase, use a floral cone or in-ground planting is allowed in this section according to rule two.
+If you do not have a vase, use a floral cone or in-ground planting is allowed in this section according to Rule #2.
 One arrangement per grave.

 For all sections: The cemetery reserves the right to remove and/or dispose of any plants, flowers, decorations, trinkets, toys, balloons, figurines, statues, decorative flag holders, chimes, signs, ceramic decorations, etc. at any time due to safety or grounds maintenance issues.
 If artificial flowers are worn, tattered or deteriorating the cemetery staff will remove them as well.
 The removal of these items will occur without any prior notice to the lot owners.